 - a.
 The Planning and Development Department shall verify whether the building is already a local Landmark or is eligible for designation.
 PDD shall assist the applicant in Local Landmark Designation Procedures as needed and process any landmark designation application through the Historic Preservation Commission and City Council approval process. - b.
-A staff report recommending designation and legislation regarding the same must be filed prior to any DIA action.
+A staff report recommending designation must be provided to DIA Staff and an an application regarding the same must be filed with the Planning and Development Department prior to any DIA action.